When Should Selfish Miners Double-Spend?: Numerical Results

 Next, in \figref{fig::k_plus_1_probs_stealth}, we provide the probabilities of the events \textbf{Double-Spending} and \textbf{Service} for each attack cycle of $(k+1)$-stealth mining with $k=6$ and the normalized revenue ratio.
-Again, at any point above and right of the red curve, a transaction is at the risk of getting replaced by a conflicting transaction after being confirmed at no-cost to an adversary.
+Again, at any point above and right of the red curve, a transaction in the first block of $H$-chain is at the risk of getting replaced by a conflicting transaction after being confirmed at no-cost to an adversary.
 The associated risk at each attack cycle is shown in \figref{fig::btc_double_sp_stealth}.
-We note that compared to selfish mining, in stealth mining, for a given $\alpha$, increasing $\gamma$ increases the probability of \textbf{Double-Spending} as we were aiming.
-However, in stealth mining, for any given $\alpha$ and $\gamma$, $P(\textbf{Service})$ is larger compared to selfish mining as an attack cycle cannot end with \textbf{Move-Funds} event in stealth mining.
+We note that compared to stubborn mining, in stealth mining, for a given $\alpha$, increasing $\gamma$ increases the probability of \textbf{Double-Spending} as we were aiming.
+However, in stealth mining, for any given $\alpha$ and $\gamma$, $P(\textbf{Service})$ is larger compared to stubborn mining as an attack cycle cannot end with \textbf{Move-Funds} event in stealth mining.
 Essentially, in addition to the revenue decrease compared to the $L$-stubborn mining, this is the other cost of performing the attack by stealth and increasing $P(\textbf{Double-Spending})$.

 For $(k+1)$-stubborn mining, the double-spending risk for $k=6$, $\alpha=0.41$ and $\gamma=0$ is $0.092$.
 For $k=6$ and $\gamma=0$, as $\alpha$ approaches $0.5$, the double-spending risk approaches $0.21$.
 On the other hand, for $k=6$, $\alpha=0.41$ and $\gamma=1$, the double-spending risk is $0.002$, whereas service probability is $0.59$.
 For $\gamma=0$, the same values apply to $(k+1)$-stealth mining as well.
 On the other hand, for $(k+1)$-stealth mining with $k=6$, $\alpha=0.41$ and $\gamma=1$, the double-spending risk is increased to $0.108$, whereas service probability increases to $0.892$.
 As mentioned earlier, the cost is a cut in revenue ratio, which drops from $\frac{\rho_{7}}{\alpha}=1.639$ to $\frac{\sigma_7}{\alpha}=1.09$.